evannilaz-zz/artrium-code/README.md

 ### Interactive Editor for Web, for [Samsung SW Contest](https://www.juniorsoftwarecup.com/Contest/About).

 ## Acknowledgements
 As you download the file you've edited, your browser may say that 'This kind of file can harm your computer' or else.
-It is safe to download, your browser is just warning you because it's the file from the Internet.
+It is safe to download, your browser is just warning you because it's JavaScript file from the Internet, which can attack your computer.
 The content of it is just a code you've edited.
-In addition, you can delete your files by right-clicking on them.

 ## How-to
-- Rename your file by scrolling on the file
+- Rename your file by double-clicking on the file
 - Delete your file by right-clicking on the file
 - Hit `Enter` key to cancel creating file